bonattt/BillVersusTheCity/src/Bill versus The City/Design/planning/Milestone09.md

 UNPLANNED BUGFIXES
 [ ] Somehow I got stuck in both an aim and crouch state together, and couldn't get out.
 I cleared crouch somehow, not sure how, but not aim.
     - unknown steps to reproduce.
 I was trying to get scroll-wheel weapon switching to work at the time.
+[ ] Somehow melee enemy triggered EnemyBehavior.ReloadCancelled, got a null pointer on weapon, (because it takes a firearm), and then froze
+        indefinitely.
+I'm not sure how that was a result, or how it happened in the first place
+    - unknown steps to reproduce

 SOOSH FEEDBAC
 [+] Soosh was having errors trying to name save files